 They should be placed close to the draw pile of the action card stack to facilitate the discard of "Excavation Site" and "Action" cards.
-At the bottom of the back of the "Action" and "Excavation Site" cards, you will find a reminder of where to properly discard the card.
+At the bottom of the back of the "Action" and "Excavation Site" cards, you will find a reminder of where to properly discard the cards (visible face).